DerekCresswell/GameDesign11/4 Platformer/3 TileEditor.md

 ![TilePaletteWindow](Images/TilePaletteWindow.JPG)

 First we need to create a new palette.
-On the left of the window there is a drop down labeled "Create New Palette", click on this to create a new palette.
+On the left of the window there is a drop down menu labeled "Create New Palette", click on this to create a new palette.

 ![CreateNewPalette](Images/CreateNewPalette.JPG)

 Name this one something like "Ground".
 Create a new folder called "Palettes" to place this in.\
 Now that we have a palette ready we can put our sprite into the palette.\
 We actually don't want to select each individual sprite as this will import in the incorrect order.
-Instead select the "parent sprite" (not the expanded view of the sliced sprites, the one that they expand out of).\
+Instead, select the "parent sprite" (not the expanded view of the sliced sprites, the one that they expand out of).\
-This will create a bunch of tile assets so we should make a folder inside of the palettes folder and call it "GroundTiles".\
+This will create a bunch of tile assets so we should make a folder inside the palettes folder and call it "GroundTiles".\
 After that we should end with something similar to this :

 ![PaletteEditor](Images/PaletteEditor.JPG)